 When did you start working at David Granger Design?

 I started when I was completing my A-levels, helping with general office tasks like presenting and folding drawings.
 Then I went to University but continued to work here during the holidays.
-The role expanded as I gained more experience, into going to sites to carry out building surveys.
+The role expanded as I gained more experience, in going to sites to carry out building surveys.

 After graduation, I was offered a full-time position here and the decision to accept was an easy one.